nostrdesignguide/nostrdesignguide.github.io/docs/how-to/logged-out-view.md

 ## What should the logged out view contain?

 It's difficult to say without knowing the type of app you're creating, after all Nostr allows for almost any type of apps.
-For the sake of this execise we can explore some social client content ideas:
+For the sake of this exercise we can explore some social client content ideas:

 **Trending notes** are a good bet for first user experience.
 Since other users are signaling quality, there’s a better chance the new user will find that content more engaging.